gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

     7.4 For each `//model/frame`:

-    7.4.1 If `//model/frame/@attached_to` exists and is not empty, add an edge from the added vertex to the vertex named in the `//model/frame/@attached_to` attribute
+    7.4.1 If `//model/frame/@attached_to` exists and is not empty, add an edge from this frame's vertex to the vertex named in the `//model/frame/@attached_to` attribute
           (see [FrameSemantics.cc:288-322](https://github.com/osrf/sdformat/blob/sdformat9_9.2.0/src/FrameSemantics.cc#L288-L322)).

     7.4.2 Otherwise (i.e. if the `//model/frame/@attached_to` attribute
-          does not exist or is an empty string `""`), add an edge from the added vertex to the model frame vertex, (see [FrameSemantics.cc:288-322](https://github.com/osrf/sdformat/blob/sdformat9_9.2.0/src/FrameSemantics.cc#L288-L322)).
+          does not exist or is an empty string `""`), add an edge from this frame's vertex to the model frame vertex, (see [FrameSemantics.cc:288-322](https://github.com/osrf/sdformat/blob/sdformat9_9.2.0/src/FrameSemantics.cc#L288-L322)).

     7.5 Verify that the graph has no cycles and that by following the directed